erie-e9/rnHackerNews/README.md

 - react-native-reanimated: Handles complex animations smoothly, offering better control and performance over standard React Native animations.
 - Lottie and lottie-react-native: Used to integrate beautiful animations for splash screens and loading indicators, enhancing the user experience.
 - redux-persist: Helps persist Redux state, making sure the app state is saved across sessions, even if the user closes the app.

-## Other Notable Packages

-- react-native-device-info: Provides information about the user's device, such as the device model or unique ID.
-- react-native-localize: Detects and handles language, region, and timezone settings.
-- react-native-permissions: Simplifies requesting permissions, such as push notifications.
-- react-native-webview: Allows the display of web content within the app.
 - styled-components: Handles theming and styling in a more maintainable and dynamic way.

-## Why These Choices?

-- FlashList over FlatList: For better performance in rendering large data sets with smooth scrolling.
-- MMKV over AsyncStorage: Provides faster read/write operations and better performance overall, especially for large datasets, while consuming less memory.
-- Redux Toolkit: Simplifies state management and API integration by providing built-in tools, reducing boilerplate code.
-- Reanimated: Allows complex animations to be handled natively, improving performance and offering smoother transitions.

-## Folder Structure

-- /components: Contains reusable UI components like ArticleList and ArticleItem.
-- /screens: Contains the primary screens such as HomeScreen, FavoritesScreen.
-- /services: Includes API services (e.g., articleService.ts) and push notification handlers.
-- /redux: Manages the store, slices, and middleware configuration.

 ## Setup